 ‘Circular Living’ is the last track on the EP and it opens with some light percussion backed up by some building chords that seem to loom over the listener, it’s like there’s something coming, and it shows how good the track is if it can evoke such a particular reaction.
 It only continue to build towards the minute mark of the track, getting more and more behind it until you think that it’s just going to keep going, and just when it’s built right to a certain level the song is broken up with a voice mail talking about ‘a circular way of life’ described in the title, and then back on building again, it’s tremendous and unexpected and works really well.

-So that’s what I thought about HVMM’s debut EP ‘Talk To Me Like I’m Dead’ and if you want to get a copy for yourself then you can find it here and if you want to keep up with what’s going on with HVMM then you can check on them out on Facebook or Twitter.
+So that’s what I thought about HVMM’s debut EP ‘Talk To Me Like I’m Dead’ and if you want to check that out for yourself then head on over to Spotify.

 First Published on: https://www.newhellfireclub.co.uk